 Access Middle and Darlow's Farm through Woodwalton Fen.
 Woodwalton Fen is at the end of Chapel Road in Ramsey Heights village (Sat Navs may list 'Heights Drove Road').

 Seeing the vast fen landscapes.
 You can look across to the woodland of Holme Fen in the distance and know that, in time, the Great Fen will stretch that far.

 Total of 664 acres (269 hectares)

-Hereford and Highland cattle graze this site throughout the year.
+Cattle graze this site throughout the year.